Looking for a family-friendly hotel that doesn’t make you cringe?

 With or without kids, I have a soft spot for a great hotel breakfast.
 But I especially love a good buffet, which gives kids choices (read: a sense of control).
 This lets our kids start the day on the right foot, and encourages them to eat enough for the big day ahead.

 It’s no big secret that a pool or beach access instantly makes a hotel more family-friendly.
 But true relaxation is in the details.
 When kids are young, a swimming pool with no shallow end means one parent is always in the water.
 But sometimes it’s glorious when we can take a minute to relax on the pool deck, while our kids play safely in a shallow end.
-Zero-entry pools, or pools with shallow platforms, can make a big difference in terms of our ability to relax.
+Zero-entry pools, or pools with shallow platforms (called a Baja Shelf, we have a filter for that!) can make a big difference in terms of our ability to relax.